-Since QTDB only includes 2 leads, ML was applied using loops in the 2D plane instead of in the 3D space.
-Regarding the orthogonality of the available leads, the QTDB was divided in 4 subgroups: QTDB1 - 7 records with orthogonal leads from the 12-lead standard system, in which the ML delineation can be applied directly using a 2D approach; QTDB2 - 57 records with no identified leads, here assumed to be orthogonal and treated as the ones in QTDB1; QTDB3 - 34 records with no orthogonal and no parallel leads, which were orthogonalized by constructing a new ECG lead orthogonal to one of the provided leads; QTDB4 - 7 records with parallel leads, that cannot be orthogonalized and therefore will not be considered for the validation (leads I and V5 from the 12 lead standard system).
+Since QTDB includes only two leads, ML was applied using loops in the 2-D plane instead of in the 3-D space.
+Regarding the orthogonality of the available leads, the QTDB was divided into four subgroups: QTDB1 -7 records with orthogonal leads from the 12-lead standard system, in which the ML delineation can be applied directly using a 2-D approach; QTDB2-57 records with no identified leads, here assumed to be orthogonal and treated as the ones in QTDB1; QTDB3-34 records with no orthogonal and no parallel leads, which were orthogonalized by constructing a new ECG lead orthogonal to one of the provided leads; QTDB4-7 records with parallel leads, which cannot be orthogonalized, and therefore, will not be considered for the validation (leads I and V5 from the 12-lead standard system).
 Additionally, a combined mark was obtained by choosing for each fiducial point the location on the lead with less error (best mark).
 Although this last approach cannot be considered as a rule to apply in real practice where no reference marks exist, it is a reasonable way to compare the two SL annotation sets with the manual annotations that have been performed having in view all available leads.